hroesser/Losungen-Light/README.md

 For the purpose you want to fork and develop or design your own solution, I prepared an environment with Grunt.
 My gruntfile defines a buildprocess with *jshint, uglify* for JS, *cssmin* for CSS since that would make sense here.
 You can easily start from that.
  - no reason for LESS. my CSS is lean
- - *simpleClock.js* already minified but perhaps you want to dev. on it
+ - *simpleClock.js* already minified but perhaps you want to develop on it